deadalias/CommandLine/README.md

 One way is to type the command `rmdir junk` (which means to remove the directory called junk).
 Again, notice that the folder junk is deleted from Windows Explorer on the right as well.
 And again, it's because we are looking at the same folder two different ways.
 Your two folders should look like this:
 ![Image 3.5](/images/CLI35.png)

-**Step 8: Use Git Bash to create a new folder called apjava**
+**Step 8: Use Git Bash to create a new folder called advjava**

 See step 6 for one way of doing this

-**Step 9: Navigate to the apjava folder in Git Bash**
+**Step 9: Navigate to the advjava folder in Git Bash**

-One way is to type the command `cd apjava`.
-Then type the command `pwd` to confirm that your present working directory is apjava.
+One way is to type the command `cd advjava`.
+Then type the command `pwd` to confirm that your present working directory is advjava.

-**Step 10: Navigate to the apjava folder in Windows Explorer**
+**Step 10: Navigate to the advjava folder in Windows Explorer**

-One way is to double click on the apjava folder to open it.
+One way is to double click on the advjava folder to open it.
 Your two windows should look like this:
 ![Image 4](/images/CLI4.png)

-**Step 11: Using Git Bash, create three folders in the apjava folder**
+**Step 11: Using Git Bash, create three folders in the advjava folder**

 The three folders should have one word names that match:
 Your first name